hubisan/shortcut-launcher/README.md

 ## TODO

-- [ ] Change subroutines into functions and clean the script.
+- [ ] Style: Change subroutines into functions and clean the script.
 Or rather use a class to create a namespace.
 See the hydra code.
-- [ ] Add prefixes like U for url, P for path/folder, F for file or at least URL
+- [ ] Feature: Add prefixes like U for url, P for path/folder, F for file.
-- [ ] Extract the profile if one is used for an url.
+- [ ] Features: Extract the profile if one is used for an url.
 Example:
       `%ProgramFiles(x86)%\Google\Chrome\Application\chrome.exe --profile-directory="Default" https://www.tenforums.com`
+      The profiles in Firefox are not named, only numbered or so.
-- [ ] Add hotkey to focus edit box.
+- [ ] Enhancement: Add hotkey to focus edit box.
+- [ ] Feature: Add a possibility to ignore a path in recent.
+- [ ] Feature: Multiple links folder.

 ## Changelog

 ### No stable release yet

+- 2020-09-03 Automatically remove non-existing targets and duplicates in recent.
+There are two variables at the top to turn this off if you don't want this (`DeleteDuplicatesInRecent`, `DeleteNonExistingInRecent`).
+It's turned on in the compiled version.
 - 2020-08-18 Added open folder hotkey for files with <kbd>M-o</kbd>
 - 2020-06-24 Stop flickering on updating the list view
   Added +LV0x10000 to the list view to avoid flickering when the list view is updated.